 6. They resent giving

 Narcissists aren’t givers who give for the sake of giving.
-They’ll give to charities to project a generous image of themselves.
-They’ll give in relationships to maintain the relationship.
+They’ll give to charities to project a generous image of themselves, and they’ll give in relationships to maintain the relationship.

 They resent giving, and you can always feel it.
-When they give you a gift, they give it to you, but they don’t give it to you.
-There are always strings attached.
+When they give you a gift, they don’t give it to you; there are always strings attached.

 They have a win-lose mentality.
 They believe that if they give, they’re losing something.